atomicobject/heatshrink/CONTRIBUTING.md

 Some issues may be tagged with `beginner` in the issue tracker, those should be particularly approachable.

-Please send pull requests against the `develop` branch.
+Please send patches or pull requests against the `develop` branch.
 Changes need to be carefully checked for reverese compatibility before merging to `master`, since heatshrink is running on devices that may not be easily recalled and updated.

+Sending changes via patch or pull request acknowledges that you are willing and able to contribute it under this project's license.
+(Please don't contribute code you aren't legally able to share.)

 ## Documentation